-The annual Honley Agricultural Show is usually held on the second Saturday in June, in a superb location on the outskirts of the picturesque village, Farnley Tyas, in the midst of the “Last of the Summer Wine” countryside.
+The annual Honley Agricultural Show is usually held on the second Saturday in June, in the midst of the “Last of the Summer Wine” countryside.
 A traditional, yet unique and very popular show, it regularly attracts between 10,000 – 15,000 people every year.
 It’s a perfect setting for what is a truly great amalgam of all that’s best in British farming and country crafts and it comes to life once a year.

 In 1939, newspaper coverage of that year’s Show commented on the individualistic nature of the Honley people and that they should be proud of their own Show, which continued to attract record entries – in fact, over 2000 that year.

 Even in those early days, light rain and a cold wind did not deter the Huddersfield and District people from attending their only one day Show.
 Records indicate an attendance of about 8,000 in 1939, an indication of its early popularity which has not diminished over the years.

 In the 1930s, the cattle section was referred to as the ‘Show Window of Agriculture’ and probably is still one of the main attractions of an agricultural show.

 Although there is evidence to suggest there were earlier Fancier Shows, which were organised to provide financial support for the many injured soldiers returning from the 1914-1918 war, the first annual Honley Show took place on Saturday, 27th August 1921.
 Admission was 1/6d (7.5p in today’s decimal coinage).
 Apart from the usual small livestock, the Show had vegetable classes for local allotment holders, together with a Brass Band Contest and Gala.